-- Organise learners in groups to do Activity 2.6 in the Student's Book page 19. - Move around as the leaners are doing the activities to identify those with difficulties and help them accordingly. - Let the learners present their findings through class discussions and not down the errors made.
+- Organise learners in groups to do Activity 2.6 in the Student's Book. - Move around as the leaners are doing the activities to identify those with difficulties and help them accordingly. - Let the learners present their findings through class discussions and not down the errors made.

-• Summarise the learners presentations by correcting them where they are wrong.
+- Summarise the learners presentations by correcting them where they are wrong. - Pass through Example 2.5 for the learners to understand the concepts in the Student's Book.